Indications for: Nortriptyline Oral Solution

 Suicidality and antidepressant drugs.

 Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening and unusual changes.
 Monitor for emergence of serotonin syndrome; discontinue if occurs.
 Mania/hypomania.
 Bipolar disorder.
 Psychosis.
 ECT.
 Cardiovascular disease.
+Avoid in Brugada syndrome.
 Angle-closure glaucoma.
 Urinary retention.
 Epilepsy.
 Hyperthyroidism.
 Diabetes.
 Liver disorders.
 Monitor plasma levels if dose >100mg/day.
 Elderly.
 Pregnancy.
 Nursing mothers.

 See Contraindications.
 Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Potentiates alcohol, sympathomimetics.
 CNS stimulation with reserpine.
 Potentiated by CYP2D6 inhibitors; monitor plasma levels with quinidine, cimetidine, SSRIs, phenothiazines, type 1C antiarrhythmics (eg, propafenone, flecainide).
 Antagonized by barbiturates, carbamazepine.
 Paralytic ileus, hyperpyrexia with anticholinergics.
 Blocks guanethidine.